Idaho buys another round of lethal injection drugs. Could next execution happen soon?

 State prison leadership is exploring changes to lethal injection protocols in the wake of their failed attempt in February to execute Creech, who is one of eight prisoners on Idaho’s death row.

-Whether Creech, the state’s longest-serving death row prisoner, will be served with another death warrant is unclear.
+Whether Creech, the state’s longest-serving death row prisoner, will be served with another death warrant is unclear for now.
 Idaho has over the past three years made a concerted push to end the lives of him and the state’s second-longest-serving member on death row, and found itself unable to do so.

 After IDOC officials stopped Creech’s execution, the prisoner’s death warrant was allowed to expire and he was returned to his cell.
 He remains there today.